Person

 His passion was education.
 As a child, he was denied the chance to learn to read and write.
 When he arrived in Nicodemus, he was carrying books—two Bibles, an elementary speller, and an unabridged dictionary.

-He was one of the champions in the Nicodemus community in educating the community’s children.
-He believed that education led to self-sufficiency and freedom.
-He worked with other community members to organize the first school.
+Albert Kirtley was one of the champions in Nicodemus in educating the community’s children.
+He believed that education led to self-sufficiency and freedom and worked with other community members to formally organize the community and Graham County's first school, School District No. 1, in 1879.
 He permitted the students to use the books that he had brought with him.
-School was sometimes held for four to six months, during the year.
+School was sometimes held for four to six months during the year.
 Kirtley ensured that students always had books at their disposal even when school was not in session.

 William Kirtley supported the community’s values of land ownership, education, and freedom to the very end of his life.
 He remained on his land for sixty years.